matthewpalmer/matthewpalmer.github.io/_posts/2019-03-11-free-squarespace-referral-program.md

 For me, I’ve found that keeping it simple is best for my customers to understand.

-I usually set my referral programs up like "Reward customers who refer a friend with a $10 discount on their next order of $20 or more."
+I usually set my referral programs up like "Reward customers who refer a friend with a $20 discount on their next order of $30 or more."

 ![Customize your program][img-3]

-Setting it up this way is smart because it guarantees you two orders (one from the friend and one from the original customer), but also it doesn't over-complicate things for their friend who is just discovering your store.
-This makes the offer much easier to share.

-I always check the checkbox for One Reward Per Person as well.
+The other popular option for stores that want to grow more quickly isn’t available on the free plan.

+It’s called "Two-sided referrals."
+It lets you do offers like “Send a friend $5 off and get a $5 reward after their first order.”

+I don’t think any of the other referral program platforms can do this with Squarespace, so it’s worthwhile upgrading to one of Peach’s premium plans if you want this.

 ### 4. Add the Peach’s account to your Squarespace store

-On the next screen, you’ll have some details for the Peach’s account you need to add to your Squarespace store.

-Peach’s uses this account to plugin in their referral widget (after they customize it to your design) and to automatically generate discount codes for customers who earn rewards.

-Open up Squarespace in a new tab/window in your browser.
-Go to your Squarespace dashboard and click on your website.

-In the left-hand sidebar, choose Settings, then choose Permissions.

-![Add Peach's Administrator][img-4]

-After that, select Invite Contributor and enter in the account details from the Peach’s set up process.
-You need to enter in the name, the email address, and select the Administrator checkbox.

-![Fill in your details][img-5]
+Once you’ve set your rewards, click “Create.”

+Then you’ll need to plug the referral program into your Squarespace store so that discount codes and referred sales get sync‘d up.

+It’s pretty easy – the site guides you through it.
+Although you might need to **wait up to a minute** for the spinners to get the “completed” tick.

+(If you get stuck at this point – Peach’s email support address is **support@peachs.co**)

+![Connect Squarespace referrals][img-4]

-### 5. Finalize your program details on Peach’s
+### 5. Customize your program

+Once you’ve connected your account, you can customize your website pop-up and customer emails.

+Click “Customize” in the sidebar to go to the customization section.

+This is handy because it makes the referral experience more ‘seamless’ with the rest of your store – so people use and trust it more.

+![Customize Squarespace referral program][img-5]

+You can add a new banner image, tweak the verbiage, and even set custom CSS for your pop-up.

+### 6. Launch your program

+You’ve created your referral program, and now you’re ready to launch.

-Head back to the Peach’s set up screen, and click Submit.
+Head to the “Launch” tab in the sidebar, and then click “Go Live.”

-You’ve created your first referral program!
+Peach’s will run some checks to make sure everything’s connected properly, and then your program is live!

+Note: **Order Confirmation Emails** – if you’re using the Order Confirmation Emails integration (which is a great feature, it plugs right into your existing post-order Squarespace emails) – it will prompt you to add the widget to your emails.
+Simply copy-and-paste that code at the end of your order confirmation email when you get prompted.

 ![Successful Squarespace referral program][img-6]

-In the background Peach’s has set up a referral program for you – now they just review it, tailor the design to your store, and embed it in the site.
-Luckily, the Peach’s people do all this for you.

-I found it took about 6 hours of waiting and then they sent through some mockups of what my referral widget would look like.
-I asked them to change the image on the form, but other than that it was pretty spot-on for my site.

-They tweaked the design and added their widget, and then an hour later I had a refer-a-friend program running on Squarespace.
+If you get stuck at any point, Peach’s support email is **support@peachs.co**.

 [peach]: https://peachs.co
+[img-0]: /img/squarespace/set-up-squarespace-referral.png
-[img-1]: /img/squarespace/peach-get-started.png
+[img-1]: /img/squarespace/p2-get-started.png
-[img-2]: /img/squarespace/create-new-program.png
+[img-2]: /img/squarespace/p2-basic-details.png
-[img-3]: /img/squarespace/customize-referral-program.png
+[img-3]: /img/squarespace/p2-config.png
-[img-4]: /img/squarespace/invite-squarespace-contributor.png
+[img-4]: /img/squarespace/p2-connect.png
-[img-5]: /img/squarespace/enter-administrator-details.png
+[img-5]: /img/squarespace/p2-customize.png
-[img-6]: /img/squarespace/set-up-squarespace-referral.png
+[img-6]: /img/squarespace/p2-launch.png